IntroGM/2017/teaching_material/docs/source/finite_differences_1.rst

    Can you estimate how long does it take for the ball to return back to the ground, by varying the number of steps and total time?

+   How would you try to estimate the *exact* time it takes for the ball to reach the ground using the python script only?
+   That is, how would you estimate the error of the numerical solution?

 Less simple example: Falling sphere in a fluid
 ----------------------------------------------